maropu/conda-deps/README.md

 This repository is to analyze conda package dependencies.

-## Exports conda package dependencies into Neo4j
+## Exports Conda Package Dependencies into Neo4j

 To analyze the package dependencies of a current active conda environment, it is useful to export them into [Neo4j Aura](https://neo4j.com/cloud/aura), a fully-managed graph dtabase service: